hexbatch/apple-core/core-docs/step-5-types/type-api.md

 Any admin in the user's group can edit, but can only edit if not in use Any part can be changed if type not used.
 When type is used, only the retired status and the allowed users can be set or changed, and that only affects things made in the future.
-Tokens already created are not affected.
+Elements already created are not affected.

-One cannot edit a type when tokens are made or children are made.
+One cannot edit a type when elements are made or children are made.

 ## Listing where a type is used at

 Gives a list of types that inherits this, use wide option to list the descendants to N levels.
-Can filter for attributes on the token too.
+Can filter for attributes on the element too.

-## Listing tokens that are created from this type
+## Listing elements that are created from this type

-Gives list of tokens, wide option to list tokens made by descendants to N levels
+Gives list of elements, wide option to list elements made by descendants to N levels

 ## Listing types owned by this user